Sidebar

 Individual authors do not have to take any specific actions under this policy.
 Authors are already able to upload materials for which they have the necessary rights to the University Digital Conservancy via a convenient online form.
 Self-upload will be one option for authors to make sure their works are available.

-The University Libraries will also provide additional services for authors who wish to make their articles publicly available, such as routinely harvesting eligible articles from online publications (where this is possible), and depositing them into the University repository with little to no work required by authors.
-No work will be posted via Library services without first notifying the authors and extending opportunities to exercise waiver options.
+The University Libraries also provides additional services for authors who wish to make their articles publicly available, in consultation with the authors.
+No work will be posted via Library services without first notifying the authors and extending opportunities for author input.

 The policy applies to all scholarly articles authored or co-authored by faculty (and equivalent individuals) as part of their employment with the University of Minnesota.
 The policy does not apply to articles completed before the policy is adopted, nor to articles for which the author has agreed to incompatible publication terms prior to adoption of the policy.